acuteangel/OnlineRPS/README.md

 # OnlineRPS

+### Please note: if testing app by yourself, you will need to open two instances of it.

 ## https://acuteangel.github.io/OnlineRPS/

 ### A simple Rock paper scissors game, with a kawaii theme.
 Uses Firebase to update global variables.
 Once two players have selected a character, the game starts.
 Anyone else on the page will be able to spectate and chat.